This module contains object types that are part of OVITO’s data pipeline system.

 compute()method repeatedly without changing the pipeline between calls, it may return immediately with the cached results from an earlier evaluation.

 The optional frame parameter determines at which animation time the pipeline is evaluated.
-Animation frame numbering starts at 0.
-If you don’t specify a frame number, the current animation position is used (frame 0 by default).
+Frame numbering starts at 0.
+If you don’t specify a frame number, the current time slider position is used (will always be frame 0 for scripts not running in the context of an interactive OVITO session).

 compute()method will raise a